-4. SUPPORTING THE CULTURAL, LINGUISTIC, AND RELIGIOUS NEEDS OF CHILDREN speak to the child themselves to identify, and address their cultural, linguistic, and religious needs.
-This information is then recorded in the child's placement plan and the information is used to ensure that a consistent, reasonable, and appropriate response to the children's and young people's individual needs is maintained.
+4. SUPPORTING THE CULTURAL, LINGUISTIC, AND RELIGIOUS NEEDS OF CHILDREN

+To support the children's cultural needs, we liaise with all appropriate partners such as social workers, parents, family, and friends and speak to the child themselves to identify, and address their cultural, linguistic, and religious needs.
+This information is then recorded in their individual placements plans and used to ensure that a consistent, reasonable, and appropriate response to the children's and young people's individual needs is maintained.